- Which company has the cheapest car insurance in Kansas for a bad driving record?

 | USAA | $1,151 | $2,256 |

-Nationwide has the lowest rates after an accident at $2,160 a year.
-State Farm also has affordable rates at $2,200 a year.
+Nationwide offers the lowest rates after an accident, averaging $2,160 per year.
+State Farm is another budget-friendly option, with rates around $2,200 a year.

 | Company | Average annual premium for clean record | Annual premium for one at-fault accident | Annual premium for multiple accident |